 With the board attached to your table saw's miter gauge, the next step will be to cut a notch on the board to accommodate a spacer block.

-If the strip that you cut in step 1 was 1/2" wide by 1/2" high, then you'll need to adjust the height of your dado blade to 1/2" above the top of the table saw.
-Then, turn on the motor and slide the miter gauge forward, guiding the backer board all the way through the blade, cutting a 1/2" x 1/2" notch on the board.
+If the strip that you cut in the first step was 1/2-inch wide by 1/2-inch high, then you'll need to adjust the height of your dado blade to 1/2 an inch above the top of the table saw.
+Then, turn on the motor and slide the miter gauge forward, guiding the backer board all the way through the blade, cutting a 1/2 inch by 1/2-inch notch on the board.
 Slide the gauge back toward your body (clearing the blade again) and then turn off the saw.Continue to 5 of 10 below.

 05 of 10

 Attach the Spacer Block